Fluzzroz/Contxtful-phone-model/Benoit-Boucher-Capstone-Proposal.md

 CONTXTFUL is a web marketing company that specializes in using smartphone physical sensor data, such as the gyroscope and acceleration sensors, to detect the context of users.
 For instance, are they at rest or walking?
 Are they looking at their screen or not?

 Other entities have tackled a similar problem.
 For instance, academics Ordóñez and Roggen used [Deep Convolutional and Long Short-Term Memory (LTSM) Recurrent Neural Networks for Multimodal Wearable Activity Recognition](http://www.mdpi.com/1424-8220/16/1/115/htm).
 Among other things, their article shows how to solve two families of human activity recognition problems.
-Another good example comes from the company _Sentiance_ who also use LSTM to analyze sensor data, which allows them to [recognize behavioral patterns and interpret real-time context](http://www.sentiance.com/2017/04/25/predictive-analytics-applying-deep-learning-on-mobile-sensor-data/). _Sentiance_ calls it [The Internet of You](http://www.sentiance.com/2017/02/27/internet-of-you/).
+Another good example comes from the company _Sentiance_ who also used LSTM to analyze sensor data, which allows them to [recognize behavioral patterns and interpret real-time context](http://www.sentiance.com/2017/04/25/predictive-analytics-applying-deep-learning-on-mobile-sensor-data/). _Sentiance_ calls it [The Internet of You](http://www.sentiance.com/2017/02/27/internet-of-you/).
 It is also worth citing David Smolders who wrote in his blog about [Predicting physical activity based on smartphone sensor data using CNN + LSTM](https://blog.goodaudience.com/predicting-physical-activity-based-on-smartphone-sensor-data-using-cnn-lstm-9182dd13b6bc).
 In his study, he used the [Human Activity Recognition Using Smartphones Data Set](https://archive.ics.uci.edu/ml/datasets/human+activity+recognition+using+smartphones) from UCI.

 For CONTXTFUL, interpreting real-time human behavior helps them push context-aware ads to people when they are most receptive.